-Then I asked John what he thought they were thinking at that moment.
+Then I asked John what did he think they were thinking at that moment.
 After a long pause, John said, "I see what you mean."

 I told John that it didn't matter that the Lincoln Town Car cost no more than a smaller Ford.
 No one would believe the story.
-They all had determined their perceptions.
-Their perception was their reality and there was nothing you could do to change their perception.
+They all had their own perceptions.
+Their perception was their reality and there was nothing he or I could do to change their perception.